 This post may contain affiliate links.
 Read my disclosure policy.

-Easy Sopapilla Cheesecake Recipe
+Why You’ll Love This Sopapilla Cheesecake Recipe

-I love deep-fried pastries but I don’t always love the actual deep frying part when I make them at home – there’s so much oil and often a bit of mess.
+I love deep-fried pastries, but I don’t always love the actual deep frying part when I make them at home – there’s so much oil and often a bit of mess.
 So I thought, why not take the general concept and flavors of sopapillas – deep-fried, air-filled pastries – and make them into a simpler, still super decadent dessert?

 Sopapillas have an interesting history – they’re thought to be a version of the olive oil fried dough known as sopaipas that originated in southern Spain.
 It’s probable that Spanish settlers brought their culinary tradition to North America, specifically New Mexico, where it evolved into the sopapilla pastries you’ll now find on many New Mexican menus.
 You may also see versions of sopapillas in Mexico and in South America.
-In this recipe, I skip the gluten and frying to make gluten-free baked sopapilla cheesecake bars.
+In this recipe, though, I skip the gluten and frying to make gluten-free baked sopapilla cheesecake bars.
+Let’s get into it!

 What You’ll Need